Dave Diles: Later life

 Diles received the Distinguished Alumni Award from Ohio University.
-He established a scholarship at the University for students from his hometown in Meigs County.
-He was also a trustee for another local college, The University of Rio Grande.
+He established a scholarship at the university for students from his hometown in Meigs County.
+He was a trustee for another local college, The University of Rio Grande.

-Dave Diles died on December 29, 2009, after a long battle with cancer which caused him to have a stroke.
+Dave Diles died on December 29, 2009, after a battle with cancer which caused a stroke.
 He was 78 years old.

-Diles’ hometown named a park after him.
-The Dave Diles Park is named in his honor located in his hometown of Middleport Ohio, along the banks of the Ohio River.
-Meigs County is unrecognized by the sponsors at Ohio History Central to some degree.
-In published accounts of Israel Putnam of the Ohio Company and Revolutionary War officer, his land holdings (Rutledge and Bedford Townships), in Ohio are ignored.
-Not as famous as his family member Rufus Putnam certainly, but worth a footnote at least in the post Revolutionary War period through the Civil War.
+Diles' hometown named a park after him.
+The Dave Diles Park is named in his honor located in his hometown of Middleport, Ohio, along the banks of the Ohio River.